Why Is My Website Slow?

 - Slow Shared Server – most websites are hosted on shared servers where hundreds OR thousands of websites share server resources.
 A server can easily get bogged down during peak times and lead to 5+ second load times.
 If consistently fast load times are important to you, read my post on upgrade options for website hosting.

 - Poorly Optimized Page – This is probably the most common reason for websites loading at a snail’s pace.
 Usually, it’s because people throw up images that are not optimized for the web.
 Watch my video on optimizing your images for the web.
 Once images are optimized, there’s a lot more technical stuff you can do to speed up the page even more by optimizing the page code, utilizing page caching, and setting up a content delivery network (CDN).
-I’m not covering these more advanced topics here, but check out this post from another web design company for more info.
+I’m not covering these more advanced topics here, but check out this and more tips on improving your website speed.

 Most website owners can shave whole seconds off their website load time just by working on the 2 points above.
 Moving on to more advanced techniques will definitely help, but expect the improvements to be incrementally smaller.